Insider Buying: FB Financial Co. (NYSE:FBK) Major Shareholder Acquires 2,000 Shares of Stock

 FB Financial Co.
-(NYSE:FBK – Get Free Report) major shareholder James W. Ayers bought 2,000 shares of the firm’s stock in a transaction on Friday, January 31st.
-The shares were purchased at an average price of $52.56 per share, for a total transaction of $105,120.00.
-Following the completion of the transaction, the insider now owns 10,919,841 shares of the company’s stock, valued at $573,946,842.96.
-This represents a 0.02 % increase in their position.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Large shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.
+(NYSE:FBK – Get Free Report) major shareholder James W. Ayers purchased 2,000 shares of the business’s stock in a transaction dated Monday, February 3rd.
+The shares were acquired at an average cost of $52.07 per share, for a total transaction of $104,140.00.
+Following the acquisition, the insider now owns 10,921,841 shares of the company’s stock, valued at approximately $568,700,260.87.
+The trade was a 0.02 % increase in their position.
+The acquisition was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Major shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.

-FB Financial (NYSE:FBK – Get Free Report) last released its quarterly earnings data on Tuesday, January 21st.
-The financial services provider reported $0.85 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.84 by $0.01.
-FB Financial had a return on equity of 10.43% and a net margin of 15.18%.
-As a group, equities analysts anticipate that FB Financial Co. will post 3.61 EPS for the current year.
+FB Financial (NYSE:FBK – Get Free Report) last posted its quarterly earnings data on Tuesday, January 21st.
+The financial services provider reported $0.85 earnings per share for the quarter, topping the consensus estimate of $0.84 by $0.01.
+FB Financial had a net margin of 15.18% and a return on equity of 10.43%.
+On average, research analysts forecast that FB Financial Co. will post 3.61 EPS for the current fiscal year.

 FB Financial Increases Dividend